-Her illustrated FML: The one with the vacuum
+Her illustrated FML: The one with the sports bag

-As always, if you think you've got talent and want to contribute to the illustrated FML, send us an email to email@example.com but only send us your blog's address and a few samples of your work.
-No need to create an illustrated FML straight away!
+What about you?
+If you think you've got talent and want to contribute to the illustrated FML, send us an email to email@example.com but only send us your blog's address and a few samples of your work.
+No need to create an illustrated FML straight away.